Rizal Monument (Madrid): History

 The Rizal Monument was built in 1996.
 Unlike other countries which erected their own Rizal monuments in the 1960s, during the centennial of his birth, Spain at the time refused to consider building one owing to prevailing negative sentiment against Rizal in the country.

 Changing attitudes in Spain towards Rizal's legacy eventually led to the monument being built, nearly a century after he was executed by Spanish authorities, an event that led to the Philippine Revolution.
 The monument was ultimately inaugurated on December 5, 1996, part of a number of celebrations leading to the Philippine Centennial nearly two years later.
 The inauguration was attended by President Fidel V. Ramos, former Vice President Salvador Laurel who served as president of the National Centennial Commission, Spanish Minister of Foreign Affairs Abel Matutes, and Alberto Ruiz-Gallardón, President of the Community of Madrid.

-On November 18, 2010, Brother Jaazael Jakosalem, a visiting Augustinian Recollect priest and property administrator of the University of Negros Occidental – Recoletos in Bacolod, reported to Bacolod-based newspaper, The Visayan Daily Star', that the monument had been defaced with red anti-Mason graffiti, hinting at Rizal's former Masonic sympathies.
+On November 18, 2010, Brother Jaazael Jakosalem, a visiting Augustinian Recollect priest and property administrator of the University of Negros Occidental – Recoletos in Bacolod, reported to Bacolod-based newspaper, The Visayan Daily Star', that the monument had been defaced with red anti-Mason graffiti, hinting at Rizal's Masonic relationship.
 The Philippine Embassy in Madrid immediately requested that the Madrid city government clean up the monument, which they did the next day.